 Weapons, body armor, hand armor, and foot armor can be enchanted.
 It can speed things up in earlier levels and become a critical aspect when you hit end game and your final gear set.

 To enchant your gear click Forging at the bottom of your inventory.
-From there you can access the Enchantment and the Upgrade.
+From there you can access the Enchant and the Upgrade.
 Equipment can’t be equipped or have gems in it to be enchanted or upgraded.

 If you play PvP and are enchanting end-game gear, there is a chance you might damage your equipment while enchanting.
 Repair will let you repair your equipment if it gets damaged.